Azure/azure-powershell/src/Blueprint/Blueprint/help/Set-AzBlueprintArtifact.md

 ### -Type
 Type of the artifact.
-There are 3 tpes supported: RoleAssignmentArtifact, PolicyAssignmentArtifact, TemplateArtifact.
+There are 3 types supported: RoleAssignmentArtifact, PolicyAssignmentArtifact, TemplateArtifact.

 ```yaml
 Type: PSArtifactKind